WHY PARENT COACHING IS THE GAME-CHANGER IN TODDLER SPEECH THERAPY

 THERAPY STRATEGIES COMES TO LIFE AT HOME

 Producing a word correctly in a therapy session is one step.
 Using that same word during dinner or while playing with siblings is another.
 Parent coaching bridges the gap by helping children carry over their communication skills from therapy sessions into daily routines.
 When parents learn how to naturally integrate speech and language goals into everyday routines such as mealtime, bath time, or playtime, they create consistent, meaningful opportunities for practice.
 This kind of support at home makes therapy more effective and strengthens the outcomes.
+For families wondering whether therapy is needed yet, this guide explains what to expect during the toddler speech evaluation process.

 EVERYBODY WINS WHEN CONFIDENCE GROWS